Updated July 2021

 About 500,000 men in the United States have a vasectomy each year, according to the Urology Care Foundation.

-But, is the procedure right for you?
-Read on to learn about how the surgery is performed, its effectiveness, and what vasectomy recovery is like.
+But is the procedure right for you?
+Read on to learn more about vasectomies, their effectiveness, and recovery.

 Never Miss a Beat!

 Thank you for subscribing!